many-things/ethermint/docs/api/proto-docs.md

 <a name="ethermint.evm.v1.ChainConfig"></a>

 ### ChainConfig
-ChainConfig defines the Ethereum ChainConfig parameters using *sdk.Int values instead of *big.Int.
+ChainConfig defines the Ethereum ChainConfig parameters using *sdkmath.Int values instead of *big.Int.